Punch-Drunk/Local-Academic-RAG-Assistant/README.md

 ## Learning Goals
 - [ ] Implement a complete RAG pipeline from scratch
 - [ ] Work with different document formats
-- [ ] Optimize chunking for academic content
 - [ ] Deploy a local LLM application
 - [ ] Create a usable tool for my own learning